Saakini Daakini: Production

 The film commenced its principal photography in March 2021 but was halted due to the COVID-19 pandemic.
 Final schedule resumed in July that year with shoot wrapping up in August 2021.
 The film's title was confirmed as Saakini Daakini in November 2021.

 The film is Varma's first remake as a director.
 While the original film featured two male protagonists, Varma swapped their genders to females and tweak the script accordingly.
 The film was shot entirely in Hyderabad.

 Release

 Theatrical

 Saakini Daakini was released theatrically on 16 September 2022.

 Home media

 Earlier in December 2021, the makers contemplated a direct-to-streaming release on Netflix due to the pandemic.
+The movie was made available to stream on Netflix from September 30, 2022, in Telugu, Tamil and Malayalam.

 Reception

 Balakrishna Ganeshan of The News Minute rated the film 2.5 out of 5 stars and wrote, "It feels like there is no progress in the story and that the plot is moving in the same circle.
 The comedy in scenes involving Prithviraj and others in the first half, which keeps the film light-hearted, completely misses its mark in the second half".
 The Times of India rated the film 2.5 out of 5 stars, stating, "Despite its entertaining first half, the film ends up over ambitious in the second half crumbling under its own weight.
 But this show of girl power by Regina and Nivetha is a welcome change".
 Sakshi Post rated the film 2 out of 5 stars and commented, "Watch Saakini Daakini at your own risk.
 If you love Korean movies, check out the original version instead!".
 Sangeetha Devi Dundoo of The Hindu stated, "Nivetha Thomas and Regina Cassandra make this action entertainer about two girls who punch above their weight, a fun watch."